belatrix/HackatrixVoteClient/README.md

-# Hackatrix Voting Web App
+# Hackatrix Vote Client

-This is a web application designed for the voting process in the hackatrix event, using AngularJS, Angular Material, Grunt and Bower.
+This web application has been designed for the hackatrix event voting process, using AngularJS, Angular Material, Grunt and Bower.

 #Features